 Why Water Extraction Specifically

 Extraction solvent matters as much as plant part.
 Ethanol extraction pulls more lipid-soluble compounds out of plant tissue than water alone, which is why most concentrated graviola extracts on the market are ethanol or hydroethanol products.
 For leaf material, ethanol extraction efficiently captures the acetogenin fraction along with the alkaloids and lipid-soluble flavonoids.
-For fruit pulp, the relevant compounds are mostly water-soluble: vitamin C, polyphenols, flavonoid glycosides, and a milder acetogenin fraction.
+For fruit pulp, the relevant compounds are mostly water-soluble: vitamin C, polyphenols, flavonoid glycosides, and an optimised acetogenin fraction.

 A water-only extraction at controlled temperature preserves the heat-sensitive antioxidant compounds and avoids the additional acetogenin pull-through that ethanol would produce on the same starting material.
 It is the cleaner extraction method for the safer plant part.
 Combined with the pharmaceutical-grade HPMC capsule shell and European GMP manufacturing, the result is a daily supplement designed around chronic-use safety from the raw material onward.